By Leader Contributor Glenn Gould, CEO of MKJ Marketing

 The greatest surprise has been consumer choices when selecting funeral homes.
 Instead of opting for lower-priced or discount funeral homes, consumers have selected the stronger brand names in their respective communities for both funerals and cremations.
 In other words, they have chosen to pay more for the peace of mind derived from doing business with a proven entity.

 To no one’s surprise, there has been increased use of e-commerce cremation arrangement websites, some of which can be attributed to cemetery closings in metro areas.
+Others like Milwaukee Cremation in Milwaukee, Wisconsin, and Lumen Cremation in Nashville, Tennessee have started amid the pandemic to offer completely virtual planning.
 Not wanting to spend any more time in funeral homes than necessary, many consumers selected the completely sterile option of making arrangements online with credit card payment.
 Prior to the pandemic, about 15% of visitors to a cremation arrangement website would ultimately result in a traditional cremation service in a funeral home and paying full funeral home prices; it will be interesting to see if this trend continues.

 Monument sales improved over the first half of the year, perhaps because thousands of families were deprived of the opportunity to hold a traditional funeral or memorial service, so the funds were invested in cemetery memorialization instead.